-BPA makes capacity for Balancing Reserves available to meet the Customer's Balancing Reserve needs.
+BPA makes capacity for Balancing Reserves available under Schedule 3 and Schedule 10 to meet the Customer's Balancing Reserve needs under Schedule 4 and Schedule 9.
 This Business Practice describes the methodology for determining the amount of capacity for Balancing Reserves that BPA will supply.